DannaCruz/idaejin.github.io/publications/index.md

 * **Lee, D.-J. Ayma, D., Durbán M. and Van de Kasteele, J. (2016)** *"Smooth composite link models for spatio-temporal dissagregation of epidemiological data"* in the Proceedings of the 31st International Workshop on Statistical Modelling, Rennes, France.

-* **Rodríguez-Álvarez, Durbán, M. Lee, D.-J., Eilers, P.H.C. and González, F. (2016)** *"Spatio-temporal adaptive penalized splines with application to Neuroscience"* in the Proceedings of the 31st International Workshop on Statistical Modelling, Rennes, France.
+* **Rodríguez-Álvarez, Durbán, M., Lee, D.-J., Eilers, P.H.C. and González, F. (2016)** *"Spatio-temporal adaptive penalized splines with application to Neuroscience"* in the Proceedings of the 31st International Workshop on Statistical Modelling, Rennes, France.

 * **Carballo, A., Durbán, M., Lee, D.-J. and Eilers, P.H.C.
 (2016)** *"The memory of extrapolating P-splines"* in the Proceedings of the 31st International Workshop on Statistical Modelling, Rennes, France.

-* **Najera-Zuloaga, J., Lee, D.-J., and Arostegui, I. (2016)** *"Comparison of beta-binomial regression model approaches to analyze health related quality of life data"* in the Proceedings of the 31st International Workshop on Statistical Modelling, Rennes, France.
+* **Najera-Zuloaga, J., Lee, D.-J. and Arostegui, I. (2016)** *"Comparison of beta-binomial regression model approaches to analyze health related quality of life data"* in the Proceedings of the 31st International Workshop on Statistical Modelling, Rennes, France.

 * **Lee, D.-J. Ayma, D. and Durbán M. (2016)** *"Spatial and spatio-temporal modeling of aggregated counts with applications in epidemiology: Methods and tools"* in 61st RBras, Salvador, Brazil.